grafana/grafana/docs/sources/auth/azuread.md

 1. Click **Manifest**.
    - Add definitions for the required Application Roles for Grafana (Viewer, Editor, Admin).
 Without this configuration, all users will be assigned the Viewer role.
    - Every role requires a unique id.
-On Linux, this can be created with `uuidgen`, for example.
+On Linux, this can be created with `uuidgen`.
+For example:

         ```json
         "appRoles": [